CPT Code 90791: Psychiatric Diagnostic Evaluation Guide

 On the Superbill

 For intake appointments, generate a superbill listing CPT 90791 alongside the ICD-10 diagnosis code established at the evaluation.
-Superbilled handles this automatically โ therapists enter the date, CPT code, and diagnosis, and clients receive a ready-to-submit PDF.
+Common pairings include F41.1 (Generalized Anxiety Disorder) or F32 (Major Depressive Disorder).
+After the intake, follow-up sessions are typically billed with 90837 or 90834 based on session length.
+Superbilled handles this automatically — therapists enter the date, CPT code, and diagnosis, and clients receive a ready-to-submit PDF.